-In this discussion, we first address two issues relating to the Dairy General WDRs’ time schedule.
-Next, we address the Dairy General WDRs’ compliance with the Antidegradation Policy.
-Lastly, we evaluate the Dairy General WDRs’ consistency with other state laws, Water Code section 106.3, commonly referred to as the human right to water statute, and Government Code section 11135, the state antidiscrimination law.
+In this discussion, we first address two issues relating to the 2013 Dairy General WDRs’ time schedule.
+Next, we address the 2013 Dairy General WDRs’ compliance with the Antidegradation Policy.
+Lastly, we evaluate the 2013 Dairy General WDRs’ consistency with other state laws, Water Code section 106.3, commonly referred to as the human right to water statute, and Government Code section 11135, the state antidiscrimination law.

-The Dairy General WDRs were issued under the authority of the Porter-Cologne Water Quality Control Act (Porter-Cologne Act), specifically Water Code section 13263.
+The 2013 Dairy General WDRs were issued under the authority of the Porter-Cologne Act, specifically Water Code section 13263.
 Section 13263 requires the Central Valley Water Board to set waste discharge requirements that implement relevant water quality control plans.
-The Dairy General WDRs must implement the Basin Plans, which identify the beneficial uses of the surface waterbodies and groundwater in the region and identify the water quality objectives to be achieved to reasonably support the beneficial uses of those waters.
+The 2013 Dairy General WDRs must implement the Basin Plans, which identify the beneficial uses of the surface waterbodies and groundwater in the region and identify the water quality objectives to be achieved to reasonably support the beneficial uses of those waters.

-The Dairy General WDRs must also comply with State Water Board policies for water quality control.
+The 2013 Dairy General WDRs must also comply with State Water Board policies for water quality control.
 Especially relevant to this proceeding are the Nonpoint Source Policy and the Antidegradation Policy.
-Water Code section 13267 authorizes the Central Valley Water Board to require monitoring and reporting as a component of the Dairy General WDRs.
+Water Code section 13267 authorizes the Central Valley Water Board to require monitoring and reporting as a component of the 2013 Dairy General WDRs.
 The Nonpoint Source Policy additionally directs that any nonpoint source control implementation program incorporates monitoring and reporting requirements.